 Dave has always maintained that Vancouver Island is the most beautiful place on earth and is delighted to be returning to Canada.
 He has already began working with the team that is being formed at St. John’s Academy Shawnigan Lake.
 He is looking forward to ensuring a smooth and unforgettable start to the new school year.

 While teaching with the IB, Bradley has taught the Diploma Programme (DP) Language and Literature and Literature courses and the Middle Years Programme (MYP) Language and Literature course from grades 7-10.
-He has also coordinated the MYP as an MYP co-coordinator, Global Contexts coordinator, Personal Project coordinator and Approaches to Learning (21 st century skills) coordinator.
-He is also an Examiner and Examiner Team Leader
+He has also coordinated the MYP as an MYP co-coordinator, Global Contexts coordinator, Personal Project coordinator and Approaches to Learning (21st-century skills) coordinator.
+Working directly for the IB, Bradley is also a Workshop Leader, School Visit Team Member, Examiner and Examiner Team Leader.

-Bradley and his wife, Serena, have been living and thriving in the Cowichan Valley with their two little girls for nearly 5 years.
+Bradley and his wife, Serena, have been living and thriving in the Cowichan Valley with their two little girls for nearly 6 years.
 Previously, they lived and taught overseas while traveling the world.
 In fact, together they have visited over 60 countries and have continued traveling with their children.
-Aside from traveling, Bradley enjoys hiking, camping, reading and spending time with his family.
-In the coming years, he would like to continue on in his academic career through the pursuit of a Ph.D. or Ed.D in educational administration.
+Aside from traveling, Bradley enjoys learning, hiking, camping, reading and spending time with his family.